 But Peace Bridge Authority General Manager Ron Rienas doesn’t see it that way.
 “In retrospect, it was good that we did not build the bridge.”

 Rienas says current tolls would have to be triple what they are now to pay for it, and here’s why.
-The debate began 20 years ago because truck traffic had doubled in light for free trade agreements.
+The debate began 20 years ago because truck traffic had doubled in light of free trade agreements.
 The trends were moving toward even more traffic in the years to come, but in realty, overall traffic has declined at all U.S.-Canada bridges by 36% since 2000.

 Vehicle traffic dropped by 38% on the Peace Bridge in the past 20 years for a few reasons;